20parastesh01/lib-manager-node/README.md

 It seemed like -1 meant unlimited, but I also tried other values, yet the problem persisted.
 I even considered just stringifying the payload instead of using JWT, but the problem still remained!
 Therefore, you are not able to send requests when Docker Compose is up.

+Finally, by changing the Node.js version in the Dockerfiles and using a non-Alpine image, I fixed the problem.

 During the project, I encountered questions like: Should I use a single Git repo or multiple repos, one for each project?
 Well, a monorepo seemed easier to handle and share.
 I also searched for the most common approaches, and it turned out that a monorepo was the most common.
 Another challenge was understanding the concept of auth middleware.
 At the end I decided to send request to user server and then book server for authorization process.